Skip to content

 Strengthening Connection with the Cosmos:

-• Tektite is credited with deepening one's connection to the universe, thereby enhancing one’s spiritual journey.
+• Tektite is credited with deepening one's connection to the universe and enhancing one's spiritual journey.

 • It is often used to encourage a better understanding of life's experiences, especially those related to spirituality and personal growth.